Design thinking

 So many companies say they’re “customer focused,” but lack a clear understanding of what really matters most to their customers in the context of their product or service.
 Design thinking puts the user front and center, with the Empathize stage dedicated to understanding and discovering user needs.

 To get the most out of a design thinking exercise, you’ll need a collaborative and creative mindset within your team.
-The team needs to be willing to explore new ideas, and laser-focused on customer or user needs.
+The team needs to be willing to explore new ideas, and focused on customer or user needs.

 Here are some specific skills to help your design thinking process run smoothly.